-The same is true of a parent talking to a child about missing home.
-Children will miss home some.
-That's normal.
 However, to help your child handle feelings of missing home in a mature fashion, make positive comments about the great experience they will have at camp.
 Your comments greatly influence your child's attitude.
-Therefore, use positive words and be intentional about how you discuss being at camp.

 Expect campers to work through their feelings while at camp